cynthia-omondi/OnSSET-with-urbanisation-model-Kenya/README.md

 ## Overview

-This repository contains source code for OnSSET with a binomial logistic regression model of spatial changes in urbanisation
+This repository contains source code for OnSSET with a binomial logistic regression model that projects spatial changes in urbanisation in Kenya

 The folder "OnSSET CODE"contains the onsset code